ikantkode/pdfLLM/README.md

-# pdfLLM - Local PDF Chat Powered by LLMs
+# pdfLLM - Chat with your PDFs using Ollama

 ### About pdfLLM